Kamin Science Center: Updates

+On June 16, 2018, the museum's new PPG Science Pavilion wing opened, allowing the museum to host new exhibits.
+Included in the addition was the Scaife Exhibit Gallery, which began the Center's practice of hosting touring exhibitions.

+On June 19, 2022, the Center closed its long-running 'Roboworld' exhibit.
+The exhibit included, among others, physical representations of robots inducted into the Robot Hall of Fame, some of which were moved to other locations in the museum after the exhibit's closure.

 History

-Its predecessor was the Buhl Planetarium and Institute of Popular Science, which opened on October 24, 1939.
+The Science Center's predecessor was the Buhl Planetarium and Institute of Popular Science, which opened on October 24, 1939.
 The Buhl Planetarium was the fifth major planetarium in the United States, and was popular for several decades.
 However, by the 1980s it had begun to show signs of age.
 An expansion was ruled out, so the institute was relocated to the Chateau neighborhood.
 However, it became apparent to the Buhl Institute that the relocation efforts would require more staffing than they were able to provide.
 At this point, the Carnegie Institute (under the leadership of Robert Wilburn) stepped in, showing interest in merging with the Buhl Institute.
 Both parties agreed to the merger in 1987.
 On October 5, 1989, construction began on the $40 million building, designed by local architect Tasso Katselas, which was renamed Carnegie Science Center as a result of the merger.
 The Henry Buhl Jr. Planetarium and Observatory was reinvented in this new facility.
 The Science Center opened in October 1991.
 On January 23, 2024, Carnegie Science Center announced that they received a $65 million donation from Daniel G. and Carole L. Kamin.
 In honor of the donation, they announced plans to rename the facility to the Daniel G. and Carole L. Kamin Science Center.